fde-capu/fde-capu/linkedin.md

 * Studio Director, Iran do Espírito Santo (2014 - 2016).
 CAD projects for complex sculptures and installations.
 * Consultant and Coordinator, Editora Irmãos Vitale (2007 - 2009).
 Activities on printed music, and copyrighting.

-* Researcher of Neuroscience for a startup on rehabilitation through music.
 * Member of Cubo^3 Experimental Art Collective: hand made instruments with real time electronics.
 * Other works: Autonomous; Graphic Animation; 3D modeling; Sales; Site and Web Store Development; Technical Services.